Ulm-IQO/qudi/documentation/how_to_participate.md

 Then when the branch is working well, you can create a pull request on the original repository to merge master with your branch.
 If the pull request is approved, you can pull from it to you master.

-[TODO: I'm explaining what I've just learn, can some experienced user confirm this ?]